Moving With a Dog or Cat

 Fluffy drools on occasion, never because of desperation, gasp, but her breed.
 We always carry Chanel baby wipes to wipe her lady parts when she comes back inside the house.
 A lady can never be too clean down below.
 We also clean her many love wrinkles and massage her daily.
 An English Bulldog requires more maintenance (like my ex) than other breeds.
 She gets bloated at full moons as well.

 Fluffy only wears couture clothes handmade for her statuesque, bulbous physique.
 Her elliptical waistline tends to put on a few pounds at the holidays (like me) and has to have her clothes altered at the dog salon and tailor.
 She likes to wear accouterments that highlight her deep brown soulful eyes such as a pink ribbon that makes her coat pop.
-She is not adverse to wearing sweaters when it is cold or boots when the ice, snow, and salt build up in our chateau in Aspen.
+She is not averse to wearing sweaters when it is cold or boots when the ice, snow, and salt build-up in our chateau in Aspen.
 Puparazzi sometimes catch her donning her seasonal garb which varies depending on her mood, the season and the weather patterns.

 Dog Training and Behavior